developwithpurpose/front-end-developer-exercise/app/README.markdown

 My skill set is not necessary focused on Front-end development.
 That being said, I usually use an application framework (BlazeJS or React) as well as a CSS framework like Materializecss.
-My skills with vanilla CSS and JS are a bit rusty, so this took a bit longer than it should have.  ( lately I've been doing alot with C )
+My skills with vanilla CSS and JS are a bit rusty, this took me longer than it should have.  ( lately I've been doing alot with C )

 NOTES:
 --------------------------------------------------------------------------------